Click for my newsletter! And please subscribe if you’d like my news to come to your inbox (approx 4 emails per year).

 "Medicine is a beautiful reminder that children bring not simply joy, but wellness in the truest sense of the word, into the lives of others by their presence.
 We are all challenged with reconciling the pure beauty of that knowledge with a dark history of the intentional separation of children from family and community.
 Knowing this truth makes way for healing."

-Marlane Christensen, Tla'amin Nation
+Marlane Paul, Tla'amin Nation

 Medicine is a work of non-fiction and an artistic exploration.
 It is a personal reflection on loss and the role of children in community.